Welcome to this month’s freebie Friday.

 Honeysuckle flowers symbolise Happiness, Sweetness and Devotion (apparently!) so a perfect choice for this time of year!

-DMC Embroidery Floss, in colours of your choice.
+- DMC Embroidery Floss, in colors of your choice.

 Honeysuckle Pattern Template – available from the link at the bottom of this post.